trntv/apis-list/README.md

 - [Stripe](https://github.com/apis-list/apis-list/blob/main/apis/stripe/stripe.md) - Complete reference documentation for the Stripe API
 - [Tradier](https://github.com/apis-list/apis-list/blob/main/apis/tradier/tradier.md) - Tradier's technology platform - an innovative set of fully hosted APIs, modules and 'out of the box' tools built to serve developers, providers and investors
 - [VATComply.com](https://github.com/apis-list/apis-list/blob/main/apis/vatcomply-com/vatcomply-com.md) - Rate
+- [vatlayer](https://github.com/apis-list/apis-list/blob/main/apis/vatlayer/vatlayer.md) - Free and HTTPS secured JSON API offering instant VAT number validation, reliable EU VAT rates and VAT compliant price calculations for developers & businesses
 - [World Bank](https://github.com/apis-list/apis-list/blob/main/apis/world-bank/world-bank.md) - World Bank APIs.
 - [World Trading Data](https://github.com/apis-list/apis-list/blob/main/apis/world-trading-data/world-trading-data.md) - World Trading Data is a worldwide market data provider, for example provide a stock name and dates and get trading data for those
 - [YNAB](https://github.com/apis-list/apis-list/blob/main/apis/ynab/ynab.md) - Introduction Hello Developers Welcome to the YNAB API!
 (If you aren't a developer or you have no idea what an "API" is and you just want to sign in to your YNAB account, you can do that here
 - [You Need A Budget](https://github.com/apis-list/apis-list/blob/main/apis/you-need-a-budget/you-need-a-budget.md) - Introduction Hello Developers Welcome to the YNAB API!
 (If you aren't a developer or you have no idea what an "API" is and you just want to sign in to your YNAB account, you can do that here
-- [ratesapi.io](https://github.com/apis-list/apis-list/blob/main/apis/ratesapi-io/ratesapi-io.md) - Free foreign currency exchange rates and currency conversion
-- [vatlayer](https://github.com/apis-list/apis-list/blob/main/apis/vatlayer/vatlayer.md) - Free and HTTPS secured JSON API offering instant VAT number validation, reliable EU VAT rates and VAT compliant price calculations for developers & businesses

  ### Food & Drinks 🍹
 - [Chomp - Food Nutrition Database Api](https://github.com/apis-list/apis-list/blob/main/apis/chomp-food-nutrition-database-api/chomp-food-nutrition-database-api.md) - A powerful API that provides detailed data on over 500,000 products such as nutrition labels, barcodes, ingredients, allergens, and more